- Price per trade

 InvestEngine can be accessed on its website as well as with a mobile app.
 You can top-up within the app and see your dashboard to manage your account.
 It lets you see what you’re invested in and a percentage of how much of your portfolio is in each investment.

-It’s also got some handy in-app calculators to help you understand how your savings could grow based on one-off investments, how much you plan to invest each month, your risk profile and timeline.
+For those investing in ready-made portfolios, it’s also got some handy in-app calculators to help you understand how your savings could grow based on one-off investments, how much you plan to invest each month, your risk profile and timeline.

 InvestEngine has an excellent referral programme that can kickstart your portfolio with a bonus of between £10 and £50.

 When you sign up, you can qualify for a randomly generated bonus.
 You need to remain invested for 12 months to keep it (check the full T&Cs on the website).